![if !IE]> <![endif]>

 A.S.
 Pre-Veterinary Nutrition, or Genetics

-Why Pre-Veterinary, Biotechnology, nutrition, or Genetics?This curriculum provides students with a great depth of study in the biological and natural sciences.
-Students will also learn reproductive physiology, animal breeding, nutrition and livestock management.
-This option is designed for highly motivated students who have a strong interest in graduate training beyond a Bachelor's degree or professional studies such as veterinary medicine.
-Students should consult the catalog of the institution to which they expect to transfer and should select appropriate courses in consultation with their advisor.
+Why Pre-Veterinary, Biotechnology, Nutrition, or Genetics?This two-year (66 credit) emphasis provides students with a great depth of study in the biological and natural sciences.
+Students will also learn reproductive physiology, animal breeding, nutrition, and livestock management.
+This option is designed for highly motivated students who have a strong interest in graduate training beyond a Bachelor’s degree or professional studies such as veterinary medicine.
 Students should consult the catalog of the institution to which they expect to transfer and select appropriate courses in consultation with their advisor.

 |First Year - Fall Semester 15 Credits||Credits|